-The town was established in 1892 as the county seat of the newly created Cottle County.
+The town was established in 1892 as the seat of the newly created Cottle County.
 It was named for the Paducah, Ky., hometown of the county surveyor and attorney.
-In 1893, the town consisted of two stores, schoolhouse and saloon that doubled as a church on Sunday.
+In 1893, the town consisted of two stores, a schoolhouse and saloon that doubled as a church on Sunday.
 On Christmas Day 1909, the Quanah, Acme and Pacific Railroad reached the site, and the town was incorporated the next year.
-Today, it serves as a supply and distribution point for the region's petroleum and agribusiness.

 Plan your Texas trip then take your Passport with you.